havocp/xsbt-wiki/Getting-Started/Getting-Started-Running.md

   Reloads the build definition (`build.sbt`, `project/*.scala`,
   `project/*.sbt` files).
 Needed if you change the build definition.

+## Tab completion

+Interactive mode has tab completion, including at an empty prompt.
+A special sbt convention is that pressing tab once may show only a subset of most likely completions, while pressing it more times shows more verbose choices.

 ## History Commands

 Interactive mode remembers history, even if you exit sbt and restart it.